-The Bank has received a "parallel run" approval for migration to The Standardised Approach (TSA) on a standalone basis for calculating operational risk capital charge.
-Further, the Bank has also submitted a notice of intention for migration to Advanced Measurement Approach (AMA).
+The Bank has received a "parallel run" approval for migration to the standardised approach (TSA) on a standalone basis for calculating operational risk capital charge since June 30, 2013.
+Further, the Bank has also made an application to RBI for parallel run approval for migration to AMA on May 22, 2015 after receiving approval from the Board.